tthorntone/AdNauseam-Wiki/Block-more,-way-more.md

 I have been using this list since days now, and I really do not see many issues, i.e. numerous unexpected web site "breakage".

-I cannot select this list by default for new install, since I have no idea yet how much risks "breaking" web page.
+I cannot select this list by default for new installs, since I have no idea yet how much risks "breaking" web page.
 But you may want to give it a try, adding an extra 20,000 ad servers to the filtering engine surely is of help (I may run a benchmark eventually to compare the locking power relative to plain out-of-the-box settings).

 Eventually, if more users try the hpHosts ad/tracking servers list, and report any and all issues with it, we can create the appropriate exception filters to prevent these breakage, and then it might become feasible to enable it out of the box.